$L^2$-Riemann-Roch for singular complex curves: Weakly holomorphic functions

 \section{Weakly holomorphic functions}

 In this section, we will prove \prettyref{thm:main2} by studying weakly holomorphic functions and a localized version of the $\dbar_s$-operator.

 Recalling the arguments at the beginning of \prettyref{sec:main}, it is easy to see that the results of \prettyref{sec:local} generalize to arbitrary complex curves.
-In particular, the $\dq_{s,w}$-holomorphic functions on a singular complex curve are precisely the square-integrable weakly holomorphic functions (\cf \prettyref{lem:sholomorphicA}), and the $\dq_{s,w}$-equation is locally solvable in the $L^2$-sense (combine \prettyref{lem:sholomorphicB} and \ref{lem:sholomorphicC}).
+In particular, the $\dq_{s,w}$-holomorphic functions on a singular complex curve are precisely the square-integrable weakly holomorphic functions (\cf \prettyref{lem:sholomorphicB}), and the $\dq_{s,w}$-equation is locally solvable in the $L^2$-sense (combine \prettyref{lem:sholomorphicA} and \prettyref{lem:sholomorphicC}).

 Let $X$ be a singular complex curve, $\cL_X^{p,q}$ the sheaf of locally square-integrable forms, and let $\dbar_w:\cL_X^{p,0}\abb\cL_X^{p,1}$ be the $\dbar$-operator in the sense of distributions.
-For each open set $U\aus X$, we define $\dbar_{s,\loc}$ on $L^{p,0}_\loc(U)$ by $f\in\dom \dbar_{s,\loc}$ iff $f\in\dom\dbar_w$ and $f\in\dom \left(\dbar_{s,w}:L^{p,0}(V)\abb L^{p,1}(V)\right)$ for all $V\Subset U$ (for more details, see \cite[Sect.~6]{Ruppenthal10}).
+For each open set $U\aus X$, we define $\dbar_{s,\loc}$ on $L^{p,0}_\loc(U)$ by $f\in\dom \dbar_{s,\loc}$ iff $f\in\dom\dbar_w$ and $f\in\dom \left(\dbar_{s,w}:L^{p,0}(V)\abb L^{p,1}(V)\right)$ for all $V\Subset U$ (for more details, see \cite[Sect.~6]{Ruppenthal14}).
 Let $\cF_X^{p,0}$ be the sheaf of germs defined by $\cF_X^{p,0}(U):=\dom \left(\dbar_{s,\loc}:L_\loc^{p,0}(U)\abb L_\loc^{p,1}(U)\right)$, and let $\wcO_X$ denote the sheaf of germs of weakly holomorphic functions on $X$.
 Then our considerations above yield an exact sequence

 The sheaves $\cF_X^{0,0}$ and $\cL^{0,1}_X$ are fine and so \eqref{eq:wh} is a fine resolution of $\widehat\cO_X$.
 Let $H^{p,q}_{s,\loc}(X^*)$ denote the $L^{2}_\loc$-Dolbeault cohomology on $X^*$ with respect to the $\dq_{s,\loc}$-operator.
 Using $\widehat \cO_X=\pi_\ast\cO_M$, we deduce from \eqref{eq:wh}: